grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Guides/03 develop.md

 </CodeGroup>

-In order to use this from k6 test scripts we need to register the module by adding the following:
+To use this from k6 test scripts, register the module by adding the following:

 <CodeGroup labels={[]} lineNumbers={[false]}>